hungry-bogart/noisechatter/README.md

 Node Modules Used:

 http, express, socket.io, and path.
-If you get lost at any point in time, I recommend watching the playlist at the top of this README.md file.
+If you get lost at any point in time, watch the playlist at the top of this README.md file.

 Links to these are here, but if you are using this you should already know how to install these or otherwise I will have a package with these already installed.